-The woman, who asked 60 Minutes not to reveal her name, is the first victim from Cuba to tell her story on camera.
-She told Pelley she wants Americans to know what happened to diplomats serving abroad.
-She also wants to encourage other people who were injured to come forward and seek treatment.
+The woman, who asked 60 Minutes not to reveal her name, was the first victim from Cuba to tell her story on camera.
+She told Pelley she wanted Americans to know what happened to diplomats serving abroad.
+She also wanted to encourage other people who were injured to come forward and seek treatment.

 "It's not something that you should have to live with and suffer through alone," she said.
 "So it's important for everyone to hear this."

-In July, a University of Pennsylvania medical team published a study on the brains of U.S. government personnel who developed neurological symptoms in Cuba.
+In July 2019, a University of Pennsylvania medical team published a study on the brains of U.S. government personnel who developed neurological symptoms in Cuba.
 The study used advanced brain imaging and found "significant differences in brain tissue and connectivity" in the diplomats' brains.
-It is the first scientific evidence showing the diplomats had physical damage to the structure of their brains.
+It was the first scientific evidence showing the diplomats had physical damage to the structure of their brains.

 The video above was originally published on March 17, 2019 and was produced by Ann Silvio and Lisa Orlando.
 It was edited by Lisa Orlando and Sarah Shafer Prediger.